 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 1 year after the A6500).

-Reasons to prefer the Sony Alpha A6500:
+Arguments in favor of the Sony Alpha A6500:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.